-shiree’s advocacy strategy is about catalysing change in policy and practice to improve the lives of the extreme poor.
-This strategy is not an end in itself nor is it an ‘add on’.
-It is an integral component of the programme itself, increasing the impact, outreach and sustainability of shiree partner interventions.
-It is a process through which bridges are built to create opportunities.
-Based on the implementation experience of partner organisations, the strategy reflects the interests of 200,000 extremely poor households across Bangladesh.
+EEP’s advocacy strategy was about catalysing change in policy and practice to improve the lives of the extreme poor through quiet diplomacy, rather than overt campaigning.
+This strategy was an integral component of the programme itself, aimed at increasing the impact, outreach and sustainability of shiree partner interventions.

 To reduce extreme poverty through better practice & policy.

-- fostering dialogue and collaboration between partner NOGs
+- fostering dialogue and collaboration between partner NGOs

 - improving project implementation through learning, sharing of successful models & research findings

 - Mobilise policy reform and GoB support on local and national levels

 - Inspire and enable all other stakeholders to act against extreme poverty: civil society, private sector, think tanks, donors, media, etc.

 - Facilitate the capture and dissemination of knowledge & learning to increase the understanding of extreme poverty